IELTS Speaking Test

 You should say:

-- what you do
+- when you went

-- what makes you enjoy the activity
+- what you did there

 You and the examiner will engage in a discussion of more abstract concepts and issues which will be linked to the topic you discussed in Part 2.